 A way to combat PTSD is by undergoing a therapy called Eye Movement Desensitization and Reprocessing, otherwise known as EMDR therapy.
 EMDR therapy is available to those in need at the Geneva, IL location of Braden Counseling Center.

 At Braden Counseling Center, we can treat trauma with a wide range of different therapy solutions.
-We are proud to provide EMDR therapy for anxiety and PTSD at our Geneva, IL branch, as well as at our other locations.
+We are proud to provide EMDR therapy for anxiety and PTSD for our Geneva, IL clients.

 What Will it Do?